danasf/quackquack/Readme.md

 Internet Connected Toy Animals
 =================

 A "Hello, World"  using push notifications to control sound and lights on an internet-connected toy animal.
 By popular demand it also implements 'quack backs' and will inform you when a peer has sent a message.
+I also reserve the right to unplug the speaker late at night :p

 Visit [Internet of Ducks](https://danasf.github.io/quackquack/www/index.html) to make an an internet connected duck quack via push notification.

-By popular request I added "quack backs" to receive messages from peers.
-I also reserve the right to unplug the speaker late at night :p

-What you need
+What you need to make your own
 ----

 1. An internet connected Raspberry Pi with lights and a speaker.